Supreme Court invalidates 2025 IEEPA tariffs, raising complex refund questions

 What should companies do now?

-In the absence of any special Court directive on the refund process, the preexisting tariff dispute rules will continue to apply.
-Accordingly, companies that want refunds will need to dispute the tariffs that they paid with the Customs and Border Protection (CBP), the federal agency that monitors imports and collects tariffs.
-A federal court, the Court of International Trade (CIT), has jurisdiction to resolve tariff disputes, and, to that end, to date, thousands of companies have proactively filed complaints with that court seeking refunds, in anticipation that the Court would find the IEEPA-imposed tariffs unconstitutional.
+In the absence of any special Court directive on the refund process and/or final confirmation of instructions from CBP, the preexisting tariff dispute rules will continue to apply.
+Accordingly, companies that want refunds will likely need to dispute the tariffs that they paid with CBP.
+The CIT, a federal court, has jurisdiction to resolve tariff disputes, and, to that end, to date, thousands of companies have proactively filed complaints with that court seeking refunds.
 The CIT will be buried under an avalanche of complaints seeking refunds.
 Justice Kavanaugh may be right that the refund process will be a “mess,” but that is no reason for companies to pass on their rights to seek refunds.

 How will refunds be calculated?